-During the "basic methamphetamine survey," the hypothesis was made that the property was devoid of detectable concentrations of methamphetamine at a specified limit of reporting, and data would be collected to support the hypothesis.
+During the "basic methamphetamine survey," the hypothesis was made that the vehicle was devoid of detectable concentrations of methamphetamine at a specified limit of reporting, and data would be collected to support the hypothesis.
 As such, the data quality objectives were not designed to meet any regulatory requirements or quantify or characterize the extent or degree of contamination, but rather to support the statement:

-Methamphetamine is not present in the property components above specified levels.
+Methamphetamine is not present in the vehicle above specified levels.

-Currently, Colorado is a "no de minimis" state - this means that if a cognizant consultant performs "testing" at the property and those test results identify any amount of methamphetamine at the property, regardless of the level, the property would meet the statutory definition of an illegal drug laboratory.
+Currently, Colorado is a "no de minimis" state - this means that if a cognizant consultant performs "testing" at the vehicle (or any property) and those test results identify any amount of methamphetamine in the vehicle (or a property), regardless of the level, the vehicle or property would meet the statutory definition of an illegal drug laboratory.

-Therefore, according to current regulations, if an untrained consultant (such as a State Certified Consultant) doesn't properly control reportable limits and reports any methamphetamine concentration, then the regulations would be triggered and the property would be declared an "illegal drug laboratory."
+Therefore, according to current regulations, if an untrained consultant doesn't properly control reportable limits and reports any methamphetamine concentration, then the regulations would be triggered and any property would be declared an "illegal drug laboratory."

 Since FACTs was following the same scientifically valid sampling protocols we developed for the original State Regulations (6 CCR 1014-3 (2005)), we established "data quality objectives" (DQOs) prior to the sampling.
-Our DQOs were such that we selected a total sampling area and an analytical reporting limit that would result in a reportable quantity limit of $0.5~\mu g/100cm2$.
-That is, unless the concentration of the methamphetamine in the composite sample exceeded $0.49~\mu g/100cm2$, the laboratory would merely report the concentration as "below reportable limit."
+Our DQOs were such that we selected a total sampling area and an analytical reporting limit that would result in a reportable quantity limit of 0.5 μ g/100cm2.
+That is, unless the concentration of the methamphetamine in the composite sample exceeded 0.49 μ g/100cm2, the laboratory would merely report the concentration as "below reportable limit."